apache/kylin/website/docs/modeling/load_data/build_index.md

     date: 08/19/2022
 ---

 As the business scenario changes, some of the indexes in the model need to be retained only in latest months for saving building and storage costs.
-Therefore, Kyligence provides a more flexible way to build indexes since the 4.2 released.
+Therefore, Kylin provides a more flexible way to build indexes since the 5.0 released.

 ### Build Index